Burnsedia/burnsedia.github.io/src/content/blog/FOSS-LOVE.md

 ---

-I love FOSS, "Free and Open Source Software" because of the freedoms it gives me.
+I love FOSS, "Free and Open Source Software" because of the freedomes it gives me.
 I love to make art and program games and other kinds of creative works.
 For most software in the Creative industry, the licensing is vague and I do not like many of the companies that make the software.

 Open Source software like Blender and Krita,